-Presented at the March and September graduations to any NPS officer student who successfully completes a curricular pragram and a thesis that relates to one or more of the NSWC surface warfare product lines.
+Presented annually to any NPS officer student who successfully completes a curricular program and a thesis that relates to one or more of the NSWC surface warfare product lines.

 Chief of Naval Operations Electronic Warfare Award

 Presented in recognition of excellence in the Electronic Warfare Systems Engineering program to that graduate who has attained and outstanding academic record and who has exhibited outstanding leadership qualities.